-The Honors College offers undergraduate grants-in-aid for travel to professional meetings for presentations/participation including, but not limited to, Honors Capstone projects.
+The Honors College offers undergraduate grants-in-aid for travel to professional meetings for participation/presentations of work including, but not limited to, Honors Capstone projects.
 Applications are accepted on a rolling basis, but decisions will generally be made at minimum 4 weeks after the applications are received.
-Duplicate and near-identical applications are not accepted.
+In academic year 2023-2024, in-person conference travel expenses qualify for this grant.
 Please see below for more detailed information.

 Students may request money to fund travel to attend and/or present their research at professional meetings (e.g., registration, flight, hotel) and presentation materials (e.g., poster preparation costs).
 Food/per diem is not funded under these grants.

 No individual award will exceed $500 and most will be less.
 The maximum allowable cost for posters is $75.00.
 Decisions regarding the number and dollar amount of individual awards shall be guided by the principle of encouraging the largest number of undergraduates to benefit from such participation.
 Priority will be given to students presenting their own original work, but students attending conferences, meetings or events without presenting a paper, or traveling to do research in their area of study, may also apply for funding.
 Previous travel awards received from the Honors College will also be taken into account.